Rate this page:

 Daenerys;Targaryen;+16501234568

-Now we can modify the scenario, so it processes every string of the file and make calls.
+Now we can modify the scenario so it processes every string of the file and makes calls.
+Your AppEvents.Started block should look like this (we do not need the AppEvents.CallAlerting block here):

 And tell the CallList processor about a successful or unsuccessful call result:

-The call results are available in the Call history section.
-Learn more about call lists in the Call lists for automated calls article.
+The call results are accessible in the Call history section.
+For more information about call lists, refer to the Call lists for automated calls article.